nochhacks/Basic_Reverse_Shell/README.md

 Run the setup script:
 <pre>./setup.sh</pre>

 This script will install dos2unix and convert the DOS-style line endings to UNIX-style line endings, as well as grant the script execute permissions.
-Ensure you are running setup.sh as a sudoer.
+Ensure you are running setup.sh as a sudoer, or at least have sudo access to both <pre>apt</pre> and <pre>chmod</pre>.

 <b>If you wish to change the line ending styles you can do so manually with dos2unix / unix2dos:</b>